Two-dimensional local Hamiltonian problem with area laws is QMA-complete: Abstract

 \section{Abstract}

-We show that the 2D local Hamiltonian problem with the restriction that the ground state satisfies area laws is QMA-complete.
-We also prove similar results in 2D translationally invariant systems and for the 3D Heisenberg and Hubbard models.
-Consequently, in general the ground states of local Hamiltonians satisfying area laws do not have efficient classical representations that support efficient computation of local expectation values unless QMA=NP.
-Conceptually, even if in the future area laws are proved for the ground state in 2D gapped systems, there is still a long way to go towards understanding the computational complexity of 2D gapped systems.
+We show that the two-dimensional (2D) local Hamiltonian problem with the constraint that the ground state obeys area laws is \QMA-complete.
+We also prove similar results in 2D translation-invariant systems and for the 3D Heisenberg and Hubbard models with local magnetic fields.
+Consequently, unless $\MA=\QMA$, not all ground states of 2D local Hamiltonians with area laws have efficient classical representations that support efficient computation of local expectation values.
+In the future, even if area laws are proved for ground states of 2D gapped systems, the computational complexity of these systems remains unclear.